• Why should I apply?

 • What is the course?

-SMC155H1, the McLuhan Seminar in Creativity and Technology, is a half-course worth 0.5 credits.
-It will be offered in Winter 2023.
-The course consists of lectures, seminar discussions, and guest speakers.
+The McLuhan Seminar in Creativity and Technology course consists of lectures, seminar discussions, and guest speakers.
 You will explore how creativity makes innovation possible and influences our individual and social responses to technological change.

 • What will I be reading?